chilts/pg-x/ReadMe.md

 ### .one(poc, query, callback) ###

-Get one row from a table (or null if it doesn't exist).
+Get one row from the results (or null if there are no rows returned).

 Example: